 First thing you need to know about these sweet potato tacos is, they’re delicious.
 Second, they’re dead-easy.
 Third and finally, they’re vegetarian and vegan-friendly with a few substitutions.
-We paired these tacos with corn on the cob, and a little purple cabbage coleslaw, but you can build a meal around the tacos as you like.
-We found the recipe via Cooking Classy, and you can follow our process below!
+I paired these tacos with corn on the cob, and a little purple cabbage coleslaw, but you can build a meal around the tacos as you like.
+I found the recipe via Cooking Classy, and you can follow the process below!

 - 1 1/2 lbs sweet potatoes diced into 1/2-inch cubes